How to Homeschool Multiple Children At Once

 Don't worry; it really is doable!

-First, have you seen the articles floating around about how much time a child actually needs to spend sitting and concentrating?
+First, have you seen the articles floating around about how much time a child needs to spend sitting and concentrating?
 A kindergartener, for instance, is expected to spend 30-90 minutes a day at traditional schoolwork in this distance learning world, with only 3-5 minutes at a time of sustained attention.
 (The whole chart is below.)

 1. Routine